Apanatshka/elm-signal-extra/README.md

 `Signal.Initial`
 ----------------
 Uninitialised signals.
-Planned, but no promises
+Planned, but I make no promises

 `Signal.Alt`
 ------------
 Alternative signal API based on different primitives.
-Planned, but no promises
+Planned, but I make no promises